 He served in the Army from 1955 to 1957 before moving to Alaska in 1959, not long after it became a state.

-Before he entered politics he captained a tugboat, ran a barge operation to deliver products and supplies to villages along the Yukon River, and taught fifth grade at the local Bureau of Indian Affairs elementary school.
+Before he entered politics he captained a tugboat and ran a barge operation to deliver products and supplies to villages along the Yukon River.
+He also taught fifth grade at the local Bureau of Indian Affairs elementary school.

 He had two daughters with his wife Lula Fredson, who was an indigenous Gwich'in.